trose16/bbc-count-me-up/README.md

 >jasmine javascript testing framework run SpecRunner.html in browser of choice to see tests

-For feature testing in UI
+Manual feature testing (jQuery UI/console)
->For this basic MVP I use index.js to instantiate model objects and set the variables pre-loaded in index.html for UI manual testing of jQuery .
+>For this basic MVP I use index.js to instantiate model objects and set the variables pre-loaded in index.html for UI manual testing of jQuery.
 Add/update candidates, change users, and test calculations of votes prepopulated in browser by updating this file.

-## All User Stories
-*Bolded text shows where I derived objects and messages from first stage user stories*
+## My Process
+*Before writing a line of code I imagined the project being used in a real scenario (the Oscar thing seemed to be a fun coincidence).
+Followed up by developing more user stories based on the brief given and diagrammed a bit on paper.
+The bolded text indicates where I derived my objects and messages*

+Additional user stores
 > As a viewer of a BBC popular live talent show...
 So that the candidate of my choice has a chance of winning, **I would like to *cast my vote* for a candidate**